robstryker/vscode-wizard-example-extension/README.md

 ## License

-vscode-page is released under the Apache License 2.0 license.
+vscode-wizard-example-extension is released under the Apache License 2.0 license.